John Ross (British Army officer, died 1809): Cataraqui settlement

-In 1783 Ross, was assigned to Cataraqui, now Kingston, Ontario to arrange the resettlement of Loyalist refugees in the Cataraqui area.
+In 1783, Ross was assigned to Cataraqui, now Kingston, Ontario to arrange the resettlement of Loyalist refugees in the Cataraqui area.
 To help with this assignment Ross brought with him 25 officers and 422 men, most of whom belonged to the Royal Yorkers.
 He rebuilt and repaired the old French fort (Fort Frontenac) to enable the establishment of a garrison, built grist and saw mills, established a navy yard, and assisted with the allotment of land and supplies.
 Ross also recommended that the land on which the Loyalists were settling should be purchased from the Mississaugas.

 Since local concerns were administered by the military, Ross was appointed Justice of the Peace in 1784 to better enable him to deal with civilian problems among the settlers.
 Because of Ross's significance in establishing the Cataraqui settlement, It has been said that "He, rather than Michael Grass ... should be called the 'founder of Kingston.'"

 Later years

 It is believed he married a sister of Captain John McDonell of Butler’s Rangers.

 In 1785 Ross returned to England to care for his aged father.
-He was promoted major in the 34th Foot on May 20, 1785.
+He was promoted major in the 34th Regiment of Foot on May 20, 1785.
 He returned to Canada in 1786 and was arrested based on accusations by his second in command at Cataraqui.
 Ross was exonerated and put in command of the 34th Foot in Montreal in August, 1786.
 The regiment returned to England in 1787.

 Ross retired from the army in 1789 and sold his commission.

-He re-entered service during the Napoleonic wars and at some point was promoted to lieutenant-colonel.
+He re-entered service during the Napoleonic Wars and at some point was promoted to lieutenant-colonel.
 Ross transferred to the Coldstream Guards and was killed at the Battle of Talavera in Spain in July 1809 during the Peninsular War.